You may be looking for quality relationship advice when you simply have some questions that you can’t quite answer by yourself. Or…

 So, where do you go for that kind of counsel?

-Not withstanding all that I mentioned before, you may well be fortunate enough to have one of those wonderful 'souls' amongst people you know who is able to respond to your need without much of their personal 'stuff' colouring their advice.
+You may well be fortunate enough to have one of those wonderful souls amongst the people you know who’s able to respond to your needs without much of their personal stuff colouring their advice.

 These rare individuals will have enough self-awareness to ensure that their perceptions and opinions don’t get in the way of the advice and guidance they offer you.